top of page

 The Bankers (Los Banqueros); by Jason deCaire Taylor, in Isla Mujeres

-as he quotes in his book "The bankers symbolize denial, a resistance to acknowledge our looming environmental crisis, and the short-sighted actions of banking and government institutions.
+"The bankers symbolize denial, a resistance to acknowledge our looming environmental crisis, and the short-sighted actions of banking and government institutions.
 The identical positioning of the figures in a prayer-like pose aims to highlight a shift in values - the replacement of idealism with a misplaced emphasis on monetary remuneration.
-The buttocks support an internal living space for crustaceans and juvenile fish to breed and inhabit" (2)
+The buttocks support an internal living space for crustaceans and juvenile fish to breed and inhabit" (The Underwater Museum, Chronicle Books, 2014)

-These statues were previously called "The Politicians" and they were in this position with their heads in the sand and their briefcases full of money, placed to the side, because of their refusal to see and admit to climate change.
+They were placed in this position with their heads in the sand and their briefcases full of money put to the side because of their refusal to see and admit to climate change.

 All explanations give the statues a powerful political and environmental statement.